mengwei-lin/mengwei-lin.github.io/research.md

 ## Work in Progress

+- **Money, Influence (and Death) in U.S. Politics** with Marco Battaglini, Valerio Leone Sciabolazza, Eleonora Patacchini
+- **Count on a Leader?
+Evidence from Government-Business Contracts and Firm Performance** with Jaya Wen
 - **Local Governance and Environmental Regulation: Evidence from China's Urbanization** with Deyu Rao
-- **Money, Influence (and Death) in U.S. Politics** with Marco Battaglini, Valerio Leone Sciabolazza, Eleonora Patacchini
-- **Local Policies and Firm Location: The Role of Leaders' Promotion Motives in China** (Job Market Paper)